kalidea/kaligraphi/projects/kalidea/kaligraphi/src/lib/molecules/kal-select/README.md

 # Specifications

+* Should open the panel when trigger is clicked
+* Should close the panel when a click occurs outside the panel
+* Should to have so many option as option components when is open
-* Defines the type of icon to display
+* Should display given options
-* Displays a number of custom icons according to a max rating value
-* Defines a default notation value
+* Should set a default label
-* Returns the value of the rating
+* Should close when option is clicked
+* Should select an option in option list
+* Should select multiple option in option list
+* Should select options via the UP/DOWN arrow keys